elkebir-group/PhySigs/README.md

 ### getError

-Given a normalized feature matrix $P$, estimated exposures $E$, and signature matrix $S$, this function returns the Frobineous norm between the reconstructed feature matrix $SE$ and the normalized feature matrix $P$.
+Given a normalized feature matrix, estimated exposures, and signature matrix, this function returns the Frobineous norm between the reconstructed feature matrix and the normalized feature matrix.

 ```R
 # Get error for exposure matrix from best set of k clusters.